evilmartians/liquor/doc/language-spec.md

 1. If the value equals _null_ or _false_, it is assumed to be _false_.
 2. Else, the value is assumed to be _true_.

 All boolean operators return a value of type **Boolean**.
 Binary boolean operators do not provide any guarantees on order or sequence of evaluation.
+However, a correct implementation which does not feature functions with side effects will not suffer from this behavior.

 ##### 2.4.2.3 Comparison Operators